Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

 Note that, since the outcome in the first round satisfied a parity constraint (see Eq.~\eqref{eq:FirstSPTParityConstraint}) and required no rearrangement,

 Then, we can express the conditional probability of observing $\vec{x}^{(2)}$ in the second round, given that we have observed $\vec{x}^{(1)}$ in the first round, as

-where the blue boxes correspond to projectors onto subspaces associated with equivalence classes in $\Irr_{M-1}/\sim$ and the green boxes correspond to projectors onto subspaces associated with equivalence classes $\Irr_{M-2}$ (see Fig.~\ref{fig:SPTProtocol} for comparison).
+where the blue boxes correspond to projectors onto subspaces corresponding to equivalence classes in $\Irr_{M-1}/\sim$ and the green boxes correspond to projectors onto subspaces corresponding to equivalence classes $\Irr_{M-2}$ (see Fig.~\ref{fig:SPTProtocol} for comparison).
 The second equality follows from the cyclic property of the trace and the fact that

 due to Eq.~\eqref{eq:condition}.
 To evaluate the conditional probability, consider the first term in the numerator

 Using Lemma \ref{lem:IrrepSumTrick} and the fact that $U_g=\omega_g^*\otimes\omega_g$, this evaluates to